Updated November 18, 2020

 Are admission open houses and on-campus tours canceled?

 Yes.
-To mitigate the risk to our students, faculty, and staff, we are not welcoming outside visitors to campus through the end of Block 2 (October 14) and potentially beyond.
+To mitigate the risk to our students, faculty, and staff, we are not welcoming outside visitors to campus through the end of 2020 and potentially beyond.
 We will monitor our county’s recommendations for optimal risk mitigation and will update prospective students when we have additional guidance.

 Will there be any sort of online/virtual replacement for open houses and tours?